xArshy/Portfolio/index.md

 # 2018
 This time I started with physics manipulation.
 I learned whatever I could about body physics for a few months.<br/>
-Late 2017, when I was finally out of highschool, my idea came to fruition.<br/>
+Late 2017, when I was finally out of high school, my idea came to fruition.<br/>
 A 3DMG, 3 Dimensional Maneuver Gear from the famous anime, **Attack on Titan**.<br/>
 <br/>Here are a few images to commemorate that time :